Chronic obstructive pulmonary disease (COPD) is the name for a group of lung conditions that cause breathing difficulties.

 The symptoms will usually get worse over time and make daily activities difficult to do.
 Treatment can help slow the progression.

 Sometimes your symptoms may suddenly get worse.
-This is known as a flare-up or exacerbation.
+This is known as a flare-up.
 It's common to have a few flare-ups a year, particularly during the winter.

 When to get medical advice